 We designed, built, and marketed a snowperson builder, which allowed users the ability to create a snowperson with more than 3 billion different permutations.

-At IHG, we put a high value on fun.
-I an internal list of our teams’ core values, our department head specifically asked that fun be moved from the #8 slot to #1.
-We channel this heart into all of our experiences big and small; in addition to being functional and fluid, our work should have personality.
+Case in point; in a team exercise we created an list of our organizations’ core values, to which our department head specifically asked that fun be moved from the #8 slot to #1.
+We channel this fun-centric mindset into all of our activities and experiences of all sizes.
+In addition to being functional and fluid, our work should have personality.

 Today, I’ll walk through how we channeled this fun-tastic approach to creativity into our 2018 IHG UX Internal Holiday Experience.